-Is Delayed Sleep Phase Syndrome genetic?
+Is Delayed Sleep Phase Syndrome Genetic?

 It has been found that DSPS is very rare.
-No genetic inheritance pattern has been identified, but it has been reported that nearly 50% of DSPS suffers have biological relatives who share similar symptoms.
+No genetic inheritance pattern has been identified, but it has been reported that nearly 50% of DSPS sufferers have biological relatives who share similar symptoms.

 DSPS doesn't mean you have to be a night owl.
 DSPS doesn't mean you can't stay up until the wee hours.
 Even if you are tired, you can't fall asleep.